uutzinger/BioMedicalSensorBoard/README.md

 - We strive to create an educational measruement system for physiological signal.
 - It shall be easily reproducable at an educational institution.
-- It shall record, display and storage common physiological measurements safely in a class room setting.
+- It shall record, display and store common physiological measurements safely in a class room setting.

 ## Problem Description